Study sets, textbooks, questions

 Medicine of the species

-Gave strong emphasis on classifying diseases, diagnosing and treating patients, and finding cures.
+Defined as strong emphasis in Western Europe on Classifying diseases, diagnosing and treating patients, and finding cures.

 Medicine of social spaces

 Required more gov. involvement in regulating daily life (especially public hygiene)

 The Germ Theory of Disease and the Search for "Magic Bullets"